EO-DataHub/eodhp-web-presence/README.md

 #### Production-like

 1. Run `docker compose up --build` to build and run the docker container.
-This will run the webserver on port 8000
+This will run the webserver on port 8000.
+2. Use `docker compose -f docker-compose.dev.yaml up --build` for development.

 2. Create a superuser (optional)